gchurch/WebsiteBlocker/README.md

 The pages for this Chrome extension were created using React.
 The following template was used: https://github.com/lxieyang/chrome-extension-boilerplate-react.

+The minimum permission of to 'Block content on any page you visit' is required for this extension.
+This extension has no additional site access.

 ## Steps to run

 - Run npm install to install the dependencies.